MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/configure-secured-core.md

 #### [Windows Admin Center](#tab/WAC)

-Here's how to enabled Secured-core server using Windows Admin Center.
+Here's how to enable Secured-core server using Windows Admin Center.

 1. Sign into your Windows Admin Center portal.
 1. Select the server you want to connect to.